 Green Design Architects are responsible for making eco-friendly and energy efficient architectural designs.
 They continuously work on innovating effective green design methods that leave a minimal impact on the environment.
 These architects should be knowledgeable in fields like aerodynamics, sun and shading, as well as properties of materials.

 Landscape architecture is concerned with the outdoor spaces like parks, gardens, neighborhoods, campuses, and public spaces.
 Landscape architects design these spaces to be efficient, engaging, and harmonious with the environment.
-They decide the locations for buildings, walkways, greenery, and other hardscape elements.
-They also choose the materials for the walkways and the types of trees and shrubs for the green areas, and so they need to have a background in the science of urban horticulture.
+They decide the locations for buildings, walkways, greenery, and other hardscape elements accordingly.
+Landscape architects also choose the materials for the walkways and the types of trees and shrubs for the green areas, and so they need to have a background in the science of urban horticulture.
 They should be aware of the suitable materials and plants for different climates and uses.

 Urban Design is a broad subject that employs other specializations like building architecture, landscape design, and green design.
 It deals with the scales of neighborhoods, districts, and cities.
 Urban designers are in charge of grouping buildings, designing nodes, paths, and street networks.
-They give a city it shape and sense of order.
+So, they give the city its shape and sense of order.
 They can design cities from scratch or develop existing ones.
-They face a wider range of issues that have to do with the economy, politics, and culture.
+Urban designers additionally face a wider range of issues that have to do with the economy, politics, and culture.
 They, also, have to be in touch with the communities they serve who are their actual clients.

 The architecture of an industrial facility can be vital to its functionality.
 They need a suitable envelope that aids the flow of the industrial process taking place inside, and that is what Industrial Architects specialize in.
 They fully understand the different industrial processes, and accordingly, design efficient and functional buildings that can hold them